JuliaPluto/HypertextLiteral.jl/docs/src/design.md

     @print @htl "Look, Ma, $(string("<i>automatic escaping</i>"))!"
     #-> Look, Ma, &lt;i>automatic escaping&lt;/i>!

-In particular, there are edge cases with macros and string literals where unescaped content can leak.
+In particular, there are edge cases with the macro syntax where unescaped string literal content can leak.

     x = ""